1-877-929-7245

 • Breakfast

-This morning, we leave Buenos Aires behind and head into nature again.
-We are driven to the airport for a two-hour flight to Iguazú in northeast Argentina.
-As our plane lands, we transfer to our hotel in Puerto Iguazú, which has beautiful views and excellent facilities, arriving at the end of the afternoon and checking in for a two-night stay.
+This morning, we leave the beautiful city of Buenos Aires and head into nature again.
+We are driven to the airport for a two-hour flight to Iguazú.
+On arrival, we transfer to our hotel in Puerto Iguazú, arriving at the end of the afternoon for a two-night stay.

 Includes